bansal6498/.NET-Angular-Interview-Questions/Dot Net/Abstract Class & Interfaces.md

-🟥 **High Priority**
-## Abstract Class
+## 🟥 Abstract Class
 An abstract class is a class that cannot be instantiated directly.
 It can contain both abstract (unimplemented) methods and concrete (implemented) methods.
 Abstract classes are useful when you want to share code between several related classes, but still enforce that certain methods are implemented by the subclasses.
 ### Characteristics of Abstract Class:
 1. Can have both abstract and concrete methods:
     -   An abstract method is a method without implementation, while a concrete method can have an implementation.
     #### 🧩 Example
     ```csharp
     public abstract class Animal